tremor-rs/tremor-www/docs/guides/basics.md

   # import the `troy::connectors` module
   use troy::connectors;

-  # define our own main pipeline
+  # define our main pipeline
   define pipeline main
   pipeline
     select event from in into out;